Part II Paper 6: Ethics and Politics of Science, Technology and Medicine

 Climate change is a historical science which depends on the analysis of an extraordinarily complex set of interactions, with strong but uncertain implications for our future.
 This course sets debates on the existence, causes and potential amelioration of global warming in historical context, and explores relations between science and politics in a rapidly developing and urgently controversial field.
 Analysis of climate change relies on integrating forms of research and argumentative claims that cross disciplinary boundaries between sciences like geology, meteorology, oceanography and geophysics.
 It has also engaged scientists, the public and policy makers in vociferous debate, leading to the development of novel institutional forms like the Intergovernmental Panel on Climate Change, while sometimes appearing to provide merely yet another battleground for traditional interest groups in industry, science and politics.
 We trace developments from the 1860s onwards and examine several case studies of current research to understand how local research engages global arguments, and how current science is shaped equally by historical context and future projections.

-Ethical Issues in Psychiatry
+Ethical Issues in Mental Health

-Tom McClelland (4 lectures, Lent Term)
+Sebastian Rodriguez Duque (4 lectures, Lent Term)

-Tom McClelland (4 lectures, Lent Term)
+Stephen John (4 lectures, Lent Term)

 Preliminary reading